Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Abstract

 \section{Abstract}

-Clinical natural language processing requires methods that can address domain-specific challenges, such as complex medical terminology and clinical contexts.
+Clinical natural language processing faces challenges like complex medical terminology and clinical contexts.
 Recently, large language models (LLMs) have shown promise in this domain.
 Yet, their direct deployment can lead to privacy issues and are constrained by resources.
-To address this challenge, we delve into synthetic clinical text generation using LLMs for clinical NLP tasks.
+To address this challenge, we delve into synthetic clinical text generation with LLMs for clinical NLP tasks.
 We propose an innovative, resource-efficient approach, {\ours}, which infuses knowledge into the process.
 Our model involves clinical knowledge extraction and context-informed LLM prompting.
 Both clinical topics and writing styles are drawn from external domain-specific knowledge graphs and LLMs to guide data generation.
-Our extensive empirical study across 7 clinical NLP tasks and 16 datasets reveals that {\ours} consistently enhances performance across various tasks, effectively aligning the distribution of real datasets and significantly enriching the diversity of generated training instances.
-We will publish our code and all the generated data in \url{https://github.com/ritaranx/ClinGen}.
+Our extensive empirical study across 8 clinical NLP tasks and 18 datasets reveals that {\ours} consistently enhances performance across various tasks by 7.7\%-8.7\% on average, effectively aligning the distribution of real datasets and enriching the diversity of generated training instances.
+Our code is available at \url{https://github.com/ritaranx/ClinGen}.